ROLLING ON: the wagon years (1821-1880), words & music of the Santa Fe Trail

 # LIKE WATER: northern New Mexico Suites for guitar & poetry (1994)

-ROLLING ON: words & music of the Santa Fe Trail–the wagon years (1821-1880) produced by KUNM public radio, with Rachel Kaub director & Yours Crudely arranger-composer, it was presented & recorded live at Albuquerque’s South Broadway Cultural Center, March 19, 2003, sweetened by Rachel & staff & broadcast various times after.
+ROLLING ON: words & music of the Santa Fe Trail–the wagon years (1821-1880) produced by KUNM public radio, Rachel Kaub director & Yours Crudely composer-arranger, presented live at Albuquerque’s South Broadway Cultural Center, March 19, 2003, recorded & then sweetened by Rachel’s staff for broadcast at various times after.

 1. pre-show warm-up: